TarikToha/SnapStory/README.md

 Snaps to Visual Narratives is an Android app that turns photos into illustrated micro-stories.
 It uses Google’s Gemini API to generate short narratives from captured images and visualizes each sentence with AI-generated artwork—ideal for storytelling, creativity, and education.
-This app was featured at the UNC Computer Science 60th Anniversary Open House on April 12, 2025.
+This app was demonstrated at the UNC Computer Science 60th Anniversary Open House on April 12, 2025.

 ---